 Nutrient Deficiencies: Specific nutrient deficiencies in the soil can encourage the growth of certain weeds.
 For example, Iron-deficient soil might promote the growth of broadleaf weeds with green leaves, like Lamb’s Quarters.

 Soil Composition: The type of soil (sandy, loamy, clayey) influences the types of weeds that grow.
 Weeds can adapt to the physical properties of the soil and are often well-suited to the soil type in which they are found.

 Soil Disturbance: Weeds are often quick to colonize disturbed areas.
 If you see a particular set of weeds in an area recently disturbed by construction or other activities, it can suggest the need for soil remediation.

 BINDWEED (Convolvus) Tight, crusted soil, low humus.

-BROOM SEDGE (Andropogon virginicus) Depleted oxidized soil, low in calium and possibly magnesium, poor soil structure and possible overdose of high-salt fertilizer.
+BROOM SEDGE (Andropogon Virginicus) Depleted oxidized soil, low in calcium and possibly magnesium, poor soil structure and possible overdose of high-salt fertilizer.

 DOCK (Rumex) Wet, acid soils.

-CRABGRASS (Digitaria sanguinalis) Tight crusted soil, low calium, inadequate decay of organic matter.
+CRABGRASS (Digitaria Sanguinalis) Tight crusted soil, low Calcium, inadequate decay of organic matter.

-LAMB’S QUARTERS (Chenopodium album) Rich, fertile soul, goo organic matter decay, high humus.
+LAMB’S QUARTERS (Chenopodium Album) Rich, fertile soul, good organic matter decay, high humus.